-The Special Operations Battalion is now one of the most elite units of the Croatian Army and one of the best-trained and best-equipped units for special operations in the region.
-The symbol of the snake unit and the unit members are often mistakenly referred to as cobras, because the snake is the emblem of the unit’s viper, one of the most dangerous and the most poisonous snake which is found in Europe and Croatia.
+As one of the most elite units within the Croatian Army, the Special Operations Battalion is highly trained and well-equipped for special operations, making it one of the most formidable units in the region.
+The unit symbol is a snake, and its members are often mistakenly referred to as cobras because the viper is the unit’s emblem.
+The viper is a hazardous and poisonous snake found in Europe and Croatia.

-The backbone of the Special Operations Battalion consists of members of the Croatian Army who emerged from the Croatian War for independence and who were part of the special forces and reconnaissance brigades.
-Until today they have grown into one of the most elite and most trained Croatian Special Forces.
-The Special Operations Battalion members are trained for operations on land, at sea, and in the air, in all weather conditions and on all terrain.
+The Special Operations Battalion comprises members of the Croatian Army, many of whom have experience from the Croatian War of Independence and have served in special forces and reconnaissance brigades.
+Over time, the unit has become one of Croatia’s most elite and highly-trained special forces units.
+Its members are trained to operate in land, sea, and air environments, weather conditions, and terrains.
 The unit’s patron saint is St. Martin of Tours.

 Selection and training

-During the selection, the candidates are isolated from the outside world.
-They don’t know what the date is, they don’t have ranks, they don’t have cell phones, they don’t watch television, they don’t have contact with the outside world.
-Only the best of the best manage to pass the commando selection.
+The entire selection process lasts 50 days and is divided into five phases.
+During this time, the candidates are isolated from the outside world, with no access to information on the date, without ranks, cell phones, television, and contact with the outside world.
+Only the best candidates manage to pass the commando selection.